daktyl/Arkanoid/README.md

 Height        Sets game resolution (Y axis).
 ```

+# How to play?
+Use left and right arrow keys to move the paddle in order to prevent the bouncer from touching the floor.
+You win when all the bricks are distroyed by the bouncer.

 # Too old CMake version?
 Try to change the minimum required version in CMakeLists.txt to match the version you have installed.
 There shouldn't be any issues.